metalivedev/elasticsearch-on-dotcloud-ALPHA/README.rst

 Just use our (un)patented Clone-And-dotCloud-Push method::

   git clone git://github.com/dotcloud/elasticsearch-on-dotcloud-ALPHA.git
-  dotcloud create h2g2 -f sandbox dotcloud push h2g2 elasticsearch-on-dotcloud-ALPHA
+  dotcloud create h2g2 -f live
+  dotcloud push h2g2 elasticsearch-on-dotcloud-ALPHA

 At the end of the push, the URL to ElasticSearch will be shown.